malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 (III) LUMP ANNEALER EMBEDDING AS COMPOSITE OF SINGLE GATE ANNEALER EMBEDDINGS
 -----------------------------------------------------------------------------------------------------

+File locations are described assuming the base directory is ~/path/to/Lump-Annealer-Encoding-From-Gate-Circuit/composite/

 Notes:
     Below are a number of different manually composed embeddings.
 From these, general rules for embedding composition will be discerned.